Get to Know Us!

 What is the Abraham Path Initiative?

 Our work is inspired by the travels of the legendary Abraham (Ibrahim, in Arabic and Turkish, Braham in Kurdish), who is believed to have walked through Mesopotamia and the Eastern Mediterranean, sharing hospitality and showing kindness to strangers.
 These traditions hold strong in the region.
-API uses the power of storytelling to advance our mission, not only on-the-ground, but also on the Internet through Webinars, LiveOnLine tours, and monthly e-blasts that introduce global audiences to people, places, and the diverse cultures of Southwest Asia that continue practicing hospitality as a way of life.
+API uses the power of storytelling to advance our mission, not only on-the-ground, but also on the Internet through Webinars, LiveOnLine tours, and monthly e-blasts that introduce global audiences to people, places, and the diverse cultures of the region that continue practicing hospitality as a way of life.

 Can I walk “The Abraham Path”?

-Since 2007 API has worked in distinct Southwest Asian geographies, co-creating trails with the people that live there.
+Since 2007 API has worked in distinct geographies, co-creating trails with the people that live there.
 We invested time, talent, and funding to train guides and homestay hosts.
 Results show economic benefits among locals and transformative experiences for international walkers.
 In each country you’ll find trails unique to its landscape, flora, fauna, and culture.
 The trails are managed for the long-term by local entities.

 The Abraham Path is the concept that launched these trails that follow the approximate route of the legendary journey of Abraham.
 To date these trails are the Jordan Trail, the Palestinian Heritage Trail, the Abraham Path in Turkey, the Sinai Trail in Egypt, and the Zagros Mountain Trail in the Kurdistan Region of Iraq.
 You may also enjoy the Lebanon Mountain Trail that developed independently of API investment.